We don't test on Node versions below 16 anymore, so make sure you are running a supported Node version.

 PubSubSubscriptionMessage#giftDuration | PubSubSubscriptionMessage#duration |

-configuration option now defaults to being on.
+The strictHostCheck configuration option now defaults to being on.

 This means that requests that go to the wrong host name but still reach the listener